Farama-Foundation/Minari/docs/content/dataset_standards.md

 </div>

 ### Default dataset metadata
 `HDF5` files can have metadata attached to `objects` as [`attributes`](https://docs.h5py.org/en/stable/high/attr.html).
 Minari uses these `attributes` to add metadata to the global dataset file, to each episode group, as well as to the individual datasets inside each episode.
-This                                                                                 metadata can be added by the user by overriding the `EpisodeMetadataCallback` in the `DataCollectorV0` wrapper.
+This                                                                                 metadata can be added by the user by overriding the `EpisodeMetadataCallback` in the `DataCollector` wrapper.
 However, there is also some metadata added by default to every dataset.

-When creating a Minari dataset with the `DataCollectorV0` wrapper the default global metadata will be the following:
+When creating a Minari dataset with the `DataCollector` wrapper the default global metadata will be the following:

 | Attribute               | Type       | Description |
 | ----------------------- | ---------- | ----------- |